silverbulletmd/silverbullet/website/Object/task.md

 Every task in your space is tagged with the `task` tag by default.
-You tag it with additional tags by using [[Tags]] in the task name, e.g.
+You tag it with additional tags by using [[Tag]] in the task name, e.g.

 * [ ] My task #upnext